wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

     Add a sibling filter that sets `Cache-Control: no-store` on token / PII endpoints and one that sets `Clear-Site-Data` on the logout response.

-    For **customer-themable surfaces** (IS authentication endpoints / login pages, IS My Account, APIM DevPortal) the same filter is wrong by default — customers theme these UIs with their own logos and may embed them.
+    For **customer-themable surfaces** (IS authentication endpoints / login pages, IS My Account, APIM DevPortal) the same filter is wrong by default, because customers theme these UIs with their own logos and may embed them.
 Use a relaxed variant that:

     * Drops `Cross-Origin-Embedder-Policy: require-corp` so customer-hosted images and fonts load.
     * Sets `Cross-Origin-Resource-Policy: cross-origin` (or omits CORP) on resources customers may embed.
     * Keeps strict CSP (`frame-ancestors`, `object-src`, `base-uri`) and `Permissions-Policy`.
     * Makes the embedded-image-origin allow-list configurable so operators can extend it for their customers.

-    **CSP nonce migration shape.** New admin UIs ship the strict nonce-based policy from day one — the bundler must emit no inline scripts and no inline event handlers.
+    **CSP nonce migration shape.** New admin UIs ship the strict nonce-based policy from day one: the bundler must emit no inline scripts and no inline event handlers.
 The legacy `/carbon/*` admin console still uses `unsafe-inline` in places that have not been migrated; when wiring CSP into a product that includes the legacy console, scope the strict policy to your new paths and apply a per-URL relaxed override to `/carbon/*` as a tracked hardening item until the legacy pages are migrated.
 Don't relax CSP globally to accommodate legacy.

-    **Preventing browser caching of dynamic pages** — Carbon ships `URLBasedCachePreventionFilter` and `ContentTypeBasedCachePreventionFilter` in `org.wso2.carbon.ui.filters.cache`.
+    **Preventing browser caching of dynamic pages.** Carbon ships `URLBasedCachePreventionFilter` and `ContentTypeBasedCachePreventionFilter` in `org.wso2.carbon.ui.filters.cache`.
 Wire them into your webapp's `web.xml` when adding any dynamic page that carries sensitive content.
-Reference: [IS — Prevent Browser Caching](https://is.docs.wso2.com/en/latest/deploy/security/prevent-browser-caching/).
+Reference: [IS, Prevent Browser Caching](https://is.docs.wso2.com/en/latest/deploy/security/prevent-browser-caching/).

-    **Server header** — override via `[transport.https.properties]` in `deployment.toml` so the response doesn't return `Server: WSO2 Carbon Server`.
-Reference: [IS — Configure Transport-Level Security](https://is.docs.wso2.com/en/latest/deploy/security/configure-transport-level-security/).
+    **Server header.** Override via `[transport.https.properties]` in `deployment.toml` so the response doesn't return `Server: WSO2 Carbon Server`.
+Reference: [IS, Configure Transport-Level Security](https://is.docs.wso2.com/en/latest/deploy/security/configure-transport-level-security/).

     **Jaggery.** Jaggery is deprecated.
 New WSO2 features should not ship Jaggery applications; existing Jaggery surfaces should be migrated.